adrianchang/Javascript-Parallel-Library/README.md

 ## Benchmark

-* Check out benchmark.js in the simd folder
+Check out benchmark.js in the simd folder.
+The below is the speedup achieved.
+32x for addition of float array of size 100000
+42x for multiply of int array of size 10000n
+2x for addition of int array of size 10000000

 ## Information
 * [Useful tutorial](https://marcoselvatici.github.io/WASM_tutorial/index.html#WASM_workflow)